2012–13 KHL season: Regular season

-The regular season started on 4 September 2012 with the Lokomotiv Cup between the finalists of the previous season, Dynamo Moscow and Avangard Omsk and ended on 17 February 2013 after every team has played 52 matches.
+The regular season started on 4 September 2012 with the Lokomotiv Cup between the finalists of the previous season, Dynamo Moscow and Avangard Omsk.
+It ended on 17 February 2013 after every team had played 52 matches.

 Notable events

 NHL lockout

-The league set up rules for the NHL lockout which lasted 16 September 2012 to early January 2013.
+The league set up rules for the NHL lockout which lasted from 16 September 2012 to early January 2013.
 According to the special regulations, each KHL team was allowed to add up to 3 NHL players to their roster, among them at most one foreign player.

 Proposed matches in New York

 Two regular season games between Dynamo Moscow and SKA Saint Petersburg were planned to take place at the new Barclays Center in Brooklyn, New York in January 2013.
 However, the KHL reverted this decision in October 2012 and thus these matches were played in Russia.

 All-star game

 The 5th KHL all-star game was played on 13 January 2013 in Chelyabinsk, with Team East, captained by Aleksey Morozov, winning 18–11 over Team West, captained by Ilya Kovalchuk.